janicria/sunflower/README.md

 - some beeps and boops using the PC Speaker,
 - a rudimentary 100 Hz timer and hardware clock reader,
 - some [system commands](https://github.com/janicria/sunflower?tab=readme-ov-file#system-commands),
-- a really cool test framework via `cargo did-i-break-anything`,
+- a really cool test framework,
 - and the coolest crash screen ever (it's even rainbow)

 ## Building